GoogleChrome/chromerootprogram/content/index.md

 This policy considers a PKI hierarchy as "dedicated" if it is intended to serve one specific use case, for example, the issuance of TLS server authentication certificates.

 To continually raise the baseline of trust and drive the adoption of modern, agile, and secure PKIs, this policy sometimes "phases out" practices (sometimes referred to as a "phase-out").
 Unless otherwise specified, phase-outs are accomplished using an [SCTNotAfter constraint](https://source.chromium.org/chromium/chromium/src/+/main:net/cert/root_store.proto;drc=a783c3bab474ff68e675e2753f91c92ca817e072;l=15?q=f:root_store.proto&ss=chromium) on a corresponding root CA’s certificate included in the Chrome Root Store.
 TLS server authentication certificates issued on or before a practice’s or PKI hierarchy’s specified phase-out date and time will be trusted in Chrome until expiry, whereas certificates issued after will not be trusted by default.
+The corresponding root CA’s certificate included in the Chrome Root Store will be removed upon the absence of unexpired and unrevoked TLS server authentication certificates issued prior to the phase-out date.

 ## 1. Minimum Requirements for CAs Included in the Chrome Root Store